12 Best Waterfalls in Maui That Are Absolutely Stunning

 Makahiku Falls on Maui.

-There’s also a wonderful surprise, there’s a trail that heads towards the top of the Makahiku Falls and at the top of the waterfall, there is a protected pool.
+There’s also a wonderful surprise: a trail heads towards the top of the Makahiku Falls, and at the top of the waterfall, there is a protected pool.
+Take caution when swimming in the pool, and avoid it if it’s flooded.

 Do a Haleakala sunrise bicycle tour.